arnsteio/OpenSCAD-workshop-2018-02/03-basicOpenSCAD.md

 cylinder(d1=10, d2=40, h=50, center=true);
 ~~~
 Again, press F5 to render.
+The cylinder is defined with the diameters of both ends, and the height.
+A cylinder will always be centered along the Z azis, but "center" centers the figure along the X,Y plane.
+"center=false" places the cylinder on top of the X,Y plane.

-We can continue doing this - try adding a sphere:
+We can continue adding shapes - try adding a sphere:
 ~~~
 cube([50, 10, 5],center=true);
 cylinder(d1=10, d2=40, h=50, center=true);